henryb679/Wellbeing-Advisor-IOS-app/README.md

 # Wellbeing Adviser

-This application will be built natively in IOS initially following some tutorials online as a framework then build it into a fully functional application at the end.
+The wellbeing adviser will be built natively in IOS using Xcode by following some tutorial online.
+This allows me to learn first hand from developers on the correct way to develop the app.
+The hope is that I become more proficient in coding in swift/objective c.

 ## Purpose